 Photocontrol over molecular recognition is an important step towards the construction of molecular machines and opens interesting perspectives in supramolecular chemistry and nanotechnology.
 Potential applications include an active, light-driven transport of molecules through lipophilic membranes or controlled binding and release of active substances.

 The structure of unsubstituted 1,8-diaminocarbazole is a hybrid of aniline and pyrrole – precursors of two important conducting polymers.
-In collaboration with prof. Skompska from our Department we discovered that this new precursor has the unique ability to effectively electropolimerise from both aqueous and organic solutions, and the resulting polymer is an excellent support for the immobilisation of enzymes, synthesis of metal nanoparticles and other applications.[17-19] Therefore we developed a practical, multigram synthesis of this interesting monomer.
+In collaboration with prof. Skompska from our Department we discovered that this new precursor has the unique ability to effectively electropolimerise from both aqueous and organic solutions, and the resulting polymer is an excellent support for the immobilization of enzymes, synthesis of metal nanoparticles and other applications.[17-19] Therefore we developed a practical, multigram synthesis of this interesting monomer.